dmitriz/git-collaboration-strategies/README.md

 Let us say you like some project so much that you want to contribute to it.
 Or maybe you find it so broken that you want to fix it.
 More often then not, you can view and download files but cannot change anything.
 Speaking the language of [Git](http://git-scm.com/) - *you don't have push privileges* to the project.

 If you are in this situation, you may find this strategy useful.
 I really like the project [AngularJS UI Bootstrap](https://github.com/angular-ui/bootstrap) and **will use it as example here**.
+If you are not used to Git of feel intimidated by it, you are at the right spot - I'll try to make it as easy and clear as I can.

 ### Fork the project